 Bruce Wayne: Murderer?

-Dick during the events of Bruce Wayne: Murderer learns of Bruce Wayne's arrest when he enters the Blüdhaven Police Department, after which he bribes the shift manage who puts him as one of the officers assigned to deliver prisoners to Gotham.
+Dick during the events of Bruce Wayne: Murderer learns of Bruce Wayne's arrest when he enters the Blüdhaven Police Department, after which he bribes the shift manager who puts him as one of the officers assigned to deliver prisoners to Gotham.
 He then visits Bruce in his holding cell, offering to help as officer Grayson or as Nightwing with Bruce adamantly refusing any help.
-Dick then visits with Oracle as the two agree it will be up to Dick to clear Bruce and Sasha of their first degree murder charges,and attending the arraignment alongside the newly returned Alfred Pennyworth.
-Through out the ordeal Dick remains one of the only people to believe Bruce incapable of the crime, growing increasingly irate when Tim and Barbara express their beliefs he very well could.
+Dick then visits with Oracle as the two agree it will be up to Dick to clear Bruce and Sasha of their first-degree murder charges, and attending the arraignment alongside the newly returned Alfred Pennyworth.
+Throughout the ordeal Dick remains one of the only people to believe Bruce incapable of the crime, growing increasingly irate when Tim and Barbara express their beliefs he very well could.

 Bruce Wayne: Fugitive